Infant found dead in Broussard, 2-year-old in critical condition; Woman under arrest

 BROUSSARD, La.
 (KLFY) — A ten-month-old baby was found dead in Broussard and a two-year-old is in critical condition, according to the Broussard Police Department (BPD).
 A woman was arrested in connection.

-Tammy Clause, 49, of Broussard, is facing charges of second-degree murder and second-degree cruelty to juveniles.
+Tammy Clause, 49, of Broussard, the children’s caretaker, is facing charges of second-degree murder and second-degree cruelty to juveniles.

 Officers with the BPD responded to a welfare check on E. Third St. on the evening of Monday, May 16.
 They found the baby deceased and the two-year-old in critical condition, who is currently in a local hospital.